hashicorp/terraform-provider-azurerm/website/docs/r/cdn_frontdoor_rule.html.markdown

 ->**NOTE:** `query_string_parameters` is a required field when the `query_string_caching_behavior` is set to `IncludeSpecifiedQueryStrings` or `IgnoreSpecifiedQueryStrings`.

-* `compression_enabled` - (Optional) Should the Front Door Profile dynamically compress the content?
+* `compression_enabled` - (Optional) Should the Front Door dynamically compress the content?
 Possible values include `true` or `false`.
 Defaults to `false`.

 ->**NOTE:** Content won't be compressed on AzureFrontDoor when requested content is smaller than `1 byte` or larger than `1 MB`.

-* `cache_behavior` - (Optional) `HonorOrigin` the Front Door Profile will always honor origin response header directive.
-If the origin directive is missing, Front Door Profile will cache contents anywhere from `1` to `3` days. `OverrideAlways` the TTL value returned from your Front Door Origin is overwritten with the value specified in the action.
+* `cache_behavior` - (Optional) `HonorOrigin` the Front Door will always honor origin response header directive.
+If the origin directive is missing, Front Door will cache contents anywhere from `1` to `3` days. `OverrideAlways` the TTL value returned from your Front Door Origin is overwritten with the value specified in the action.
 This behavior will only be applied if the response is cacheable. `OverrideIfOriginMissing` if no TTL value gets returned from your Front Door Origin, the rule sets the TTL to the value specified in the action.
-This behavior will only be applied if the response is cacheable.
-Possible values include `HonorOrigin`, `OverrideAlways` or `OverrideIfOriginMissing`.
+This behavior will only be applied if the response is cacheable. `Disabled` the Front Door will not cache the response contents, irrespective of Front Door Origin response directives.
+Possible values include `HonorOrigin`, `OverrideAlways`, `OverrideIfOriginMissing` or `Disabled`.
 Defaults to `HonorOrigin`.

 ---